Giorgio Morandi: Exhibitions

+Although Morandi was reserved in temperament and was not primarily oriented toward public exhibition, his work was shown in Italy and abroad during his lifetime and has been the subject of major retrospectives after his death.
+He participated in several editions of the Venice Biennale, where he won first prize for painting in 1948, and in the Rome Quadriennale, including the editions of 1931 and 1935.

-Although Morandi was not greatly concerned with exhibitions during his own lifetime, his works have been subsequently displayed in the Museo d'Arte Moderna di Bologna (MAMbo) and many other cities.
-From April 30, 1998, the exhibition "The Later Morandi.
-Still Lifes 1950–1964", curated by Laura Mattioli Rossi, was inaugurated at the Peggy Guggenheim Museum in Venice, at first held at Galleria dello Scudo, Verona, in winter 1997–98.
+Posthumous exhibitions have often emphasized either the full span of Morandi's career or specific aspects of his still-life practice.
+From 30 April 1998, the exhibition The Later Morandi.
+Still Lifes 1950–1964, curated by Laura Mattioli Rossi, was inaugurated at the Peggy Guggenheim Museum in Venice, after having first been held at Galleria dello Scudo, Verona, in winter 1997–98.
+In 2008, the Metropolitan Museum of Art in New York mounted Giorgio Morandi, 1890–1964, a retrospective of about 110 paintings, watercolours and etchings, organized with MAMbo—Museo d'Arte Moderna di Bologna.

-In 2008, a retrospective of Morandi's career including over 100 works was held at the Metropolitan Museum of Art in New York City.
-In 2009 The Phillips Collection exhibited Morandi: Master of Modern Still Life.
-In 2010, twenty-one works were shown at the Fortuny Museum in Venice, curated by the director Daniela Ferretti and Franco Calarota.
-In 2013, a Morandi exhibition was held at the Centre for Fine Arts in Brussels, Belgium (with guest artist Luc Tuymans).
+In 2009, The Phillips Collection presented Morandi: Master of Modern Still Life, an exhibition of 60 works drawn primarily from Italian collections, with additions from collections in the United States.
+The exhibition traced Morandi's development from early experiments with Cubism, Futurism and metaphysical painting to his mature still lifes, and also included landscapes, a rare self-portrait and etchings.
+In 2010, twenty-one works were shown at the Fortuny Museum in Venice, curated by Daniela Ferretti and Franco Calarota.
+From 1 June to 18 July 2010, the Fundación Juan March in Madrid exhibited Giorgio Morandi.
+Three Watercolours and Twelve Etchings, a small exhibition of works created between 1927 and 1962; it later travelled to Palma and Cuenca.

+In 2013, a Morandi exhibition was held at the Centre for Fine Arts in Brussels, Belgium, with Luc Tuymans as guest artist.
 In 2014–15, Ettore Spalletti exhibited his works in dialogue with Morandi's at Galleria d'Arte Maggiore g.a.m. in Bologna; the show was curated by Franco and Roberta Calarota.
+The Center for Italian Modern Art in New York devoted its 2015–16 season to Morandi, focusing especially on rarely seen works from the 1930s and on the relationship between his late work and post-war abstraction.